 We've made our choice clear as well – compared to the 1980s, we're spending more time with work, and less on family, friends, church going, recreation, and hobbies.7,8

 Europeans sit somewhere in between, they don't skip work when they feel like it, but compared to the 1980s, most European citizens have significantly more leisure time.
 Germans, for example, spend 200 fewer hours per year working.8

 But the German economy has also been growing half as fast.
 Not because they're lazy, but because with each passing year, they trade a little less of their time for money, spending, rather than investing.

 What Balance is Best?

 From the perspective of well-being, each extreme is stupid – workaholics and full-time hedonists are alike in their unhappiness.
 But, there are more than two dimensions.
-The dichotomy isn’t as clear as enjoy the present vs. work for the future.
+The dichotomy isn't as clear as enjoying the present vs. work for the future.